This page describes how garbage collection works in Cloud Bigtable and covers the following topics:

-Garbage collection is the automatic, ongoing process of removing expired and obsolete data from Cloud Bigtable tables.
-A garbage-collection policy is a set of rules you create that state when data in a specific column family is no longer needed.
+Garbage collection is the automatic, ongoing process of removing expired and obsolete data from Bigtable tables.
+A garbage collection policy is a set of rules you create that state when data in a specific column family is no longer needed.

 Garbage collection is a built-in, asynchronous background process.
-It can take up to a week before data that is eligible for garbage collection is actually removed.
-Garbage collection occurs on a fixed schedule that does not vary based on how much data needs to be removed.
-Until the data is removed, it will appear in read results.
+It can take up to a week before data that is eligible for garbage collection is actually deleted.
+Garbage collection occurs on a fixed schedule that does not vary based on how much data needs to be deleted.
+Until the data is deleted, it appears in read results.
 You can filter your reads to exclude this data.

 - Minimize row size - You always want to prevent rows from growing indefinitely.
 Large rows negatively affect performance.
 Ideally, you should never let a row grow beyond 100 MB in size, and the limit is 256 MB.
 If you don't need to keep old data, or old versions of your current data, using garbage collection can help you minimize the size of each row.

 - Keep costs down - Garbage collection ensures that you don't pay to store data that is no longer required or used.
-You are charged for storage of expired or obsolete data until compaction occurs and garbage-collected data is removed.
+You are charged for storage of expired or obsolete data until compaction occurs and data eligible for garbage collection is deleted.
 This process typically takes a few days but might take up to a week.

-Each column family in a table has its own garbage-collection policy.
-The garbage collection process looks up the current garbage-collection policy for each column family, then removes data according to the rules in the policy.
+Each column family in a table has its own garbage collection policy.
+The garbage collection process looks up the current garbage collection policy for each column family, then deletes data according to the rules in the policy.

 Types of garbage collection

-This section describes the types of garbage collection available in Cloud Bigtable.
-Code samples for each type of garbage collection are at configuring garbage collection.
+This section describes the types of garbage collection available in Bigtable.
+Code samples for each type of garbage collection are at Configuring garbage collection.

 Expiring values (age-based)

-You can set a garbage-collection rule based on the timestamp for each cell.
+You can set a garbage collection rule based on the timestamp for each cell.
 For example, you might not want to keep any cells with timestamps more than 30 days before the current date and time.
-With this type of garbage-collection rule, you set the time to live (TTL) for data.
-Cloud Bigtable looks at each column family during garbage collection and removes any cells that have expired.
+With this type of garbage collection rule, you set the time to live (TTL) for data.
+Bigtable looks at each column family during garbage collection and deletes any cells that have expired.

 Number of versions

-An intersection garbage-collection policy will remove all data matching all of a set of given rules.
-For example, you might want to remove profiles older than 30 days but always keep at least one for each user.
+An intersection garbage collection policy marks data for deletion when it meets all the criteria in a given set of rules.
+For example, you might want to delete profiles older than 30 days but always keep at least one for each user.
 In this case, your intersection policy for the column family containing the profile column would consist of a rule for an expiring value and a rule for the number of versions.

-A union garbage-collection policy will remove all data matching any of a set of given rules.
-For example, you might want to make sure you retain a maximum of 2 page-view records per user but only if they are less than 30 days old.
-In this case, your union policy would be set for an expiring value or a number of versions.
+A union garbage collection policy marks data for deletion when it meets any item in a given set of rules.
+For example, you might want to make sure that you retain a maximum of two page-view records per user but only if they are less than 30 days old.
+In this case, your union policy is set for an expiring value or a number of versions.

 Default settings for garbage collection

 There is no default TTL for a column family.
-The default number of versions for a column depends on how you create the column family that the column is in, as explained in the following sections.
+The number of cells retained for a column depends on how you create the column family that the column is in, as explained in the following sections.

-If you create the column family with the HBase client for Java, the HBase shell, or another tool that uses the HBase client for Java, Cloud Bigtable retains only the most recent version of each value in the column family, unless you change the rule.
+If you create the column family with the HBase client for Java, the HBase shell, or another tool that uses the HBase client for Java, Bigtable retains only the most recent cell in each column in the column family, unless you change the rule.
 This default setting is consistent with HBase.

 All other client libraries or tools